Pope marks a week in hospital with pneumonia as the obvious question is asked: Might he resign?

 Francis was admitted to Rome's Gemelli hospital on Feb.
 14 after a case of bronchitis worsened; doctors later diagnosed a complex respiratory infection, involving bacteria, virus and other organisms and the onset of pneumonia in both lungs on top of asthmatic bronchitis.
 They prescribed "absolute rest."

-On Thursday, some of Francis' cardinals began responding to the obvious question circulating: whether Francis might resign if he becomes irreversibly sick and unable to carry on.
-Francis has said he would consider it, after Pope Benedict XVI "opened the door" to popes retiring.
+As his hospital stay drags on, some of Francis' cardinals have begun responding to the obvious question circulating: whether Francis might resign if he becomes irreversibly sick and unable to carry on.
+Francis has said he would consider it, after Pope Benedict XVI "opened the door" to popes retiring, but has shown no signs of stepping down and in fact has asserted recently that the job of pope is for life.

-“Everything is possible,” said Cardinal Jean-Marc Aveline, the archbishop of Marseille, France.

-Another cardinal, Gianfranco Ravasi, was asked if Francis might decide to follow in the footsteps of Pope Benedict XVI and step down if he becomes too ill.
-Benedict became the first pope in 600 years to retire when he concluded in 2013 that he didn't have the physical strength to carry on the rigors of the globe-trotting papacy.
+But the question is now in the air, ever since Benedict became the first pope in 600 years to retire when he concluded in 2013 that he didn't have the physical strength to carry on the rigors of the globe-trotting papacy.

+“Everything is possible,” said Cardinal Jean-Marc Aveline, the archbishop of Marseille, France, when asked Thursday.

+Another cardinal, Gianfranco Ravasi, suggested it was more than just a possibility.

 “There is no question that if he (Francis) was in a situation where his ability to have direct contact (with people) as he likes to do ... was compromised, then I think he might decide to resign,” Ravasi was quoted as telling RTL 102.5 radio.

 But there is no indication Francis is in any way incapacitated or is even considering stepping aside.
 During his hospital stay, he has continued to work, including making bishop appointments.
-And besides, after Benedict died, Francis made clear that he believed the job of pope is for life.
+After a hospital stay in 2021, he bristled when he learned that some clergy were allegedly already preparing for a conclave to elect his successor.

 Francis had an acute case of pneumonia in 2023 and is prone to respiratory infections in winter.